Home

 2. Eat Hydrating Foods

-Vegetables and fruits with high water content can improve hydration in immune function.
+Eat immune system-strengthening foods which are also rich in water content.
+They can improve hydration and immune function.
 Examples include watermelon, cucumber, celery, strawberries, and spinach.

 3. Avoid Sugary Drinks